Girls Getaway to Sonoma County 3-Day Itinerary

 Picnic in Paradise

 Once the picnic basket’s fully stocked with everyone’s favorites, it’s time to choose your picnicking mood: sophisticated or rugged?
 Bubbly or rustic?

-For jaw-dropping vineyard views with lunch, make your way about a mile southeast on Highway 116 to Fort Ross Road, where you’ll find Iron Horse vineyards.
+For jaw-dropping vineyard views with lunch, make your way about four miles northwest on Highway 116 to Fort Ross Road, where you’ll find Iron Horse vineyards.